Dimension-Free Multimodal Sampling via Preconditioned Annealed Langevin Dynamics: Problem Setting

-Note that Assumption~\ref{ass:hilbert} is not an \emph{ad hoc} hypothesis: it is the Hilbert-space analogue of finite energy.
-In other words, it guarantees $m_i\in H$ and that $\Sigma_i$ are trace-class, so that each $\mathcal N(m_i,\Sigma_i)$ is a well-defined Gaussian measure on $H$ \cite{hairer2009introduction}.
+\end{assumption} Assumption~\ref{ass:hilbert} is the Hilbert-space analogue of a finite-energy condition.
+It ensures that $m_i\in H$ and that the covariance operators $\Sigma_i$ are trace-class, so that each $\mathcal N(m_i,\Sigma_i)$ defines a Gaussian measure on $H$ \cite{hairer2009introduction}.
+Hence $\rho_\star^\infty$ is a well-defined mixture measure on $H$, and its finite-dimensional refinements can be obtained by projection.

-The next step, preceding our analysis of ALD, is the definition of the finite-dimensional targets via truncation.
+More precisely, the $d$-dimensional targets are the marginals of this fixed measure on the first $d$ basis coordinates.
 Let $P_d$ be the orthogonal projection onto $\mathrm{span}\{e_1,\dots,e_d\}$.
-The $d$-dimensional target is the marginal
+We set

 where